MartinP7r/blog/_posts/2022-08-29-swift-commandline-tool.md

 }
 ```

+> It's not possible to add the helpers as a dependency from the official package repository, because Apple isn't ["ready to maintain that module as public API yet"](https://github.com/apple/swift-argument-parser/pull/303#issuecomment-827060128).
+I'm using a personal [fork](https://github.com/MartinP7r/swift-argument-parser/tree/testhelper_product) with the helper product enabled (which I'm maintaining on a best-effort basis 😅).
+{: .prompt-warning }

 To test our tool in a functional way, let's create a temporary directory as a test environment.

-We'll need the products directory where the unit tests are executed:
+We will need to access the products directory where the unit tests are executed:

 ```swift
 extension XCTest {